mmaksi/crwnshop/README.md

 - useContext causes the component function to be recalled if the value of the context has changed but not necessarily to be re-rendered.
 That occurs even if the context was initialized without using its values.

 ### Observer Pattern
+- Streams are a sequence of asynchronous events like clicks
+- Stream events emit 3 methods: next, error, complete
+- The `complete` mthod is called when the stram is finished